-The single target and multi-target rotations do not change in Mythic+ content.
-For more information about the Unholy Death Knight rotation, refer to the Rotation, Cooldowns, and Abilities page.
+The single-target and multi-target rotations do not change in Mythic+ content.
+For more information about the Unholy Death Knight rotation, refer to the link below.

 Unholy Death Knight Utility

 - Death Grip is an iconic Death Knight spell that pulls an enemy that you are targeting to you.
-Use this to stack enemies that are far apart together to maximize cleave damage.
+Use this to stack enemies that are spread out to maximize cleave damage.
 This can also be used as an extra interrupt or to interrupt casts that cannot be interrupted by Mind Freeze.
-Another great application of this ability is to pull mobs out of Sanguine pools.
+Another great application of this ability is to pull mobs out of Sanguine.

-- Mind Freeze is Death Knight's interrupt ability.
-This should be used to interrupt near the end of the target's cast time as they do not attack while casting a spell so it will minimize damage on the tanks.
-It is recommended you communicate your interrupts with the rest of your group so you do not end up overlapping interrupts.
+- Mind Freeze is a Death Knight's interrupt ability.
+This should be used to interrupt near the end of the target's cast time, as they do not attack while casting a spell, so it will minimize damage on the tanks.
+It is recommended you communicate your interrupts with the rest of your group, so you do not end up wasting interrupts.

-- Wraith Walk is a movement talent ability that increases your movement speed by 70% for 4 seconds and removes all root effects.
+- Wraith Walk is a movement talent that increases your movement speed by 70% for 4 seconds and removes all root effects.
 This talent should be taken if you are expecting to be slowed or rooted multiple times in a short period of time.
-This talent has lost some of the value it had due to Death's Advance being baseline and having close to the same effect.

-- Death Pact is an utility talent that provides you a heal for 50% of your maximum health.
-This is incredibly useful in Grievous or Bursting where sometimes the damage your group is taking can overwhelm your healer.
+- Death Pact is a utility talent that provides you with a heal for 50% of your maximum health.
+This is incredibly useful in Grievous or Bursting, where sometimes the damage your group is taking can overwhelm your healer.